Quenched limit theorems for random U(1) extensions of expanding maps: Abstract

 \section{Abstract}

-The Lyapunov spectra of random U(1) extensions of expanding maps on the torus were investigated in our previous work \cite{NW2015}.
-Using the result, we extend the recent spectral approach for quenched limit theorems for expanding maps \cite{DFGV2018} and hyperbolic maps \cite{DFGV2019} to our partially hyperbolic dynamics.
-Quenched central limit theorems, large deviations principles and local central limit theorems for random U(1) extensions of expanding maps on the torus are proved via corresponding theorems for abstract random dynamical systems.
+In this paper we provide quenched central limit theorems, large deviation principles and local central limit theorems for random U(1) extensions of expanding maps on the torus.
+The results are obtained as special cases of corresponding theorems that we establish for abstract random dynamical systems.
+We do so by extending a recent spectral approach developed for quenched limit theorems for expanding and hyperbolic maps to be applicable also to partially hyperbolic dynamics.